 I believe in setting aside time to focus on each other without a baby in the room.
 I believe in making time for baby-free conversations, for red lipstick, for dinners that don’t involve grilled cheese and sippy cups.
 I believe in making room for dreaming together, for laughing together, for telling secrets and holding hands.
-I believe in showing your children on a regular basis that your marriage is important, and a force not to be reckoned with.
+I believe in showing your children that your marriage is important and a force to be reckoned with.

 I want Everett to see us go on dates, to see us kiss and wrap our arms around each other.
 I want him to see us get dressed up and leave the house together with smiles on our faces.
 I want him to witness our marriage as a separate entity from him.